TN Visa Charge Nurse Jobs

 How does TN visa sponsorship for Charge Nurses compare to H-1B?

-TN visa sponsorship for Charge Nurses is significantly more accessible than H-1B.
+TN visa sponsorship for Charge Nurses is significantly more accessible than H-1B visa.
 There's no annual lottery, no cap for Canadians, and no lengthy USCIS petition process.
 Canadians can receive TN status at a port of entry on the same day as their job offer acceptance.
-H-1B requires filing months in advance with no guarantee of selection, making TN the faster and more reliable path for qualified nurses.
+H-1B visa requires filing months in advance with no guarantee of selection, making TN the faster and more reliable path for qualified nurses.

 What documents does a Canadian Charge Nurse need at the border for TN admission?